Paul Kiel covers business for ProPublica. His focus this year is on the IRS and its ability to administer the nation's tax laws.

-Past areas of focus have included the foreclosure crisis, high-cost lending (particularly installment and payday loans), and the widespread use of lawsuits and garnishments to collect consumer debts.
-His current area of focus is the consumer bankruptcy system.
+Past areas of focus have included the foreclosure crisis, high-cost lending (particularly installment and payday loans), the widespread use of lawsuits and garnishments to collect consumer debts, and the consumer bankruptcy system.

-His work has appeared in several newspapers, including the Washington Post and New York Times.
+His work has appeared in several newspapers, including The Washington Post and The New York Times.
 He has also produced stories for National Public Radio and American Public Media’s Marketplace, as well as appeared on This American Life.

 Among other honors, his work has been awarded a Philip Meyer Award by Investigative Reporters and Editors, a Scripps Howard Award, a Best in Business Award from the Society of American Business Editors and Writers, the Online News Association’s Al Neuharth Innovation in Investigative Journalism Award, and a National Press Club Award.
 His e-book on the foreclosure crisis was featured in The Best Business Writing 2013.